 Any cash distributions (including the amount of any PRC tax withheld) paid on ADSs or Class A ordinary shares out of our earnings and profits, as determined under United States federal income tax principles, will generally be includible in the gross income of a U.S. Holder as dividend income on the day actually or constructively received by the U.S. Holder, in the case of Class A ordinary shares, or by the depositary bank, in the case of ADSs.
 Because we do not intend to determine our earnings and profits on the basis of United States federal income tax principles, any distribution paid will generally be treated as a "dividend" for United States federal income tax purposes.
 Noncorporate recipients of dividend income generally will be subject to tax on dividend income from a "qualified foreign corporation" at a lower applicable capital gains rate rather than the marginal tax rates generally applicable to ordinary income provided that certain holding period and other requirements are met.
 A non-United States corporation (other than a corporation that is classified as a PFIC for the taxable year in which the dividend is paid or the preceding taxable year) generally will be considered to be a qualified foreign corporation (i) if it is eligible for the benefits of a comprehensive tax treaty with the United States which the Secretary of Treasury of the United States determines is satisfactory for purposes of this provision and which includes an exchange of information program, or (ii) with respect to any dividend it pays on stock (or ADSs in respect of such stock) which is readily tradable on an established securities market in the United States.
-Our ADSs have been approved for listing on the New York Stock Exchange, and we are a qualified foreign corporation for United States federal income tax purposes, because the ADSs are expected to be readily tradable on the New York Stock Exchange, which is an established securities market in the United States.
-Dividends received on our ADSs or Class A ordinary shares will not
+Our ADSs have been approved for listing on the New York Stock Exchange, which is an established securities market in the United States.
+Dividends received on our ADSs or Class A ordinary shares will not be eligible for the dividends received deduction allowed to corporations.